Emergency Medicaid

 What is considered an urgent medical condition to qualify for Emergency Medicaid?

-• Experiencing severe health problem
+• Experiencing severe health problems

 • Suffering from impaired bodily functions